-- Being over 21 (there is no upper age limit)
+- Be over 21 years old - there is no upper age limit

 There are lots of misconceptions out there when it comes to who can and cannot become a foster carer.
-We do not exclude anyone from consideration on the grounds of sexuality, race, marital status, gender, disability or employment status.
+We do not exclude anyone from consideration on the grounds of individual difference.
 Here are some of the common myths:

 - I'm too old...
 FALSE

 There is no upper age limit as long as you feel you are healthy enough to look after a child.

 - I can’t afford to foster...
 FALSE

 We offer a generous weekly allowance ranging from £195 to £586 per child per week, depending on the age and needs of the child, and the skills and experience of the foster carer(s).
 We also offer additional allowances, see our finance package for more information